I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 Tip 3: Declare expenses proactively, even small ones

 Even modest renovation costs add up and reduce your gain.
 A bathroom renovation in 2018, a new roof in 2020, updated electrical wiring.
-Every documented cost works in your favor.
+Every documented cost works in your favour.
 Don’t assume something is too small to mention.

 Tip 4: The timing of your sale within the year matters